Yoriichi-Dang/ecommerce_server/README.md

 ## Tech in use

 **Frontend:** React Native with Expo, Apollo GraphQL client <br>
-**Backend:** ExpressJS with TS,GraphQL Server, MongoDB, Cloudinary, FastAPI for call model AI **More:** github, docker
+**Backend:** ExpressJS with TS,GraphQL Server, PostGreSQL, Cloudinary, FastAPI for call model AI **More:** github, docker

 ## How to run project